kingofyeti/opengl_configuration/README.md

 This is a windows version of GLFW/GLEW/GLM/FreeGLUT/AntTweakBar and nanogui binary file collection.

-This version is used for Visual Studio 2015 Release(Debug)/x64 mode.
+This version is ONLY used for Visual Studio 2015 Release(Debug)/x64 mode.

 For other versions of binary file, you can compile it on your own using cmake-gui windows version